iamaldi/smpc/README.md

 ## Contributions

-Improvements are more than welcome, so feel free to raise an issue or make a pull request.
+Improvements are more than welcome.
+Feel free to raise an issue or make a pull request.